Rainbow Six (novel): Plot

-CIA operative John Clark forms a top-secret international counterterrorist organization known as Rainbow.
-Formed to combat the proliferation of formerly state-sponsored terrorist groups left rogue after the Cold War, and based in Hereford, England, Rainbow consists of two operational teams of elite special forces soldiers from NATO countries, supplemented by intelligence and technology experts from the FBI, MI6, and Mossad.
-Clark serves as the commanding officer, his son-in-law Domingo Chavez leads Team-2, and SAS officer Alistair Stanley serves as their second-in-command.
+In the 1990s, formerly state-sponsored terrorist groups go rogue after the end of the Cold War, while international terrorism worsens.
+To combat this, CIA operative John Clark forms a top-secret international counterterrorist organization known as Rainbow.
+Based in Hereford, England, Rainbow consists of two operational squad-sized teams of elite special forces soldiers from NATO countries, supported by intelligence and technology experts from the FBI, MI6, and Mossad.
+Clark serves as Rainbow's commanding officer (callsign "Rainbow Six"), SAS officer Alistair Stanley serves as their second-in-command, and Clark's son-in-law Domingo Chavez leads Team-2.

 In their first deployment, Team-2 rescues hostages during a bank robbery in Bern, Switzerland.
-Several weeks later, they are deployed to Austria, where a group of German left-wing terrorists have taken over the schloss of a wealthy Austrian businessman to obtain (nonexistent) "special access codes" to the international trading markets.
-They are later deployed to the Worldpark amusement park in Spain, where a group of Basque revolutionaries have taken a group of children hostage and demand that various prisoners, including Carlos the Jackal, be released.
+Several weeks later, they intervene in a hostage-taking at a schloss in Austria, committed by Cold War-era German left-wing terrorists.
+They are then deployed to resolve a hostage crisis at the Worldpark amusement park in Spain, where Basque revolutionaries, demanding the release of Carlos the Jackal, execute a child hostage.
+Team-2 eliminates the terrorists without losing any more hostages.

-Clark and his colleagues become suspicious about the sudden rise in terrorist attacks.
-Unbeknownst to them, the first two attacks are part of an intricate plan to wipe out nearly all of humanity, codenamed "the Project".
-Dr. John Brightling, a staunch radical environmentalist who heads a biotechnology firm called the Horizon Corporation, ordered the attacks through ex-KGB officer Dmitriy Popov to raise concerns of terrorism, allowing co-conspirator Bill Henriksen's security firm Global Security to land a key contract for the Olympic Games in Sydney, Australia.
-Henriksen would then ensure the release of "Shiva"—a manmade Ebola biological agent more deadly than the one that spread a year prior, developed by Horizon and tested on kidnapped human test subjects—through the fog-cooling system of Stadium Australia, infecting almost everyone present, who would then return to their home countries, spreading Shiva across the world.
-The resulting pandemic would kill millions, during which Horizon would distribute a "vaccine"—actually a slow-acting version of Shiva, ensuring the deaths of the rest of the world's population.
-The "chosen few", having been provided with the real vaccine, would then inherit the emptied world, justifying their genocidal actions as "saving the world" from the environmentally-destructive nature of humanity.
+Clark and his colleagues become suspicious about the spate of major terrorist attacks occurring within a few weeks.
+Unbeknownst to them, the attacks are part of an intricate conspiracy to wipe out nearly all of humanity, codenamed "the Project".
+Dr. John Brightling, a staunch radical environmentalist who heads a biotechnology firm called the Horizon Corporation, ordered the attacks through ex-KGB officer Dmitriy Popov to raise fears of terrorism, allowing co-conspirator Bill Henriksen's security firm to secure a key contract for the Olympic Games in Sydney, Australia.
+Henriksen would then ensure the release of "Shiva"—a manmade Ebola biological agent more deadly than the one that spread a year prior, developed by Horizon and tested on kidnapped human test subjects—through the fog-cooling system of Stadium Australia, infecting everyone present, who would spread Shiva after returning to their home countries.
+The resulting pandemic would kill countless people, during which Horizon would distribute a "vaccine"—actually a slow-acting version of Shiva—ensuring the deaths of the rest of the world's population.
+Brightling's "chosen few", having been inoculated with the real vaccine, would then inherit the emptied world, justifying their genocidal actions as "saving the world" from environmentally-destructive human society.